a327ex/emoji-merge/README.md

   self:choose_next_emoji()
 ```

-This created the spawner object (the hand that drops emojis) and then calls `choose_next_emoji`, which will create one emoji and attach it to the hand, such that when the player presses a key that emoji will be dropped.
+This creates the spawner object (the hand that drops emojis) and then calls `choose_next_emoji`, which will create one emoji and attach it to the hand, such that when the player presses a key that emoji will be dropped.
 The `spawner` class is fairly simple and looks like this:

 ```lua
 spawner = class:class_new(anchor)